 The Board of Directors has determined that each of our non-employee directors, Messrs.
-Aaro, Cruickshank, Gardner, Longbottom, Niner, and Porter and Ms. Sivanesan, and one of the new nominees for director, Ms. Dubin, is "independent" as defined by the listing standards of The Nasdaq Stock Market (the market in which our common stock trades), or Nasdaq, and the director independence rules of the Securities and Exchange Commission, or SEC.
-The Board has affirmatively determined that none of the persons who served as independent directors during fiscal 2018 or Ms. Dubin has any relationship with us that would impair their independence.
+Aaro, Cruickshank, Gardner, Longbottom, Niner, and Porter, Ms. Dubin, and Ms. Sivanesan is "independent" as defined by the listing standards of The Nasdaq Stock Market (the market in which our common stock trades), or Nasdaq, and the director independence rules of the Securities and Exchange Commission, or SEC.
+The Board has affirmatively determined that none of the persons who served as independent directors during fiscal 2019 has any relationship with us that would impair their independence.

 Directors are expected to attend Board meetings, meetings of committees on which they serve and our annual meeting of shareholders, and to spend the time needed and meet as frequently as necessary to properly discharge their responsibilities.
-The Board of Directors held five meetings during fiscal 2018.
-All directors attended at least 75% of the aggregate number of meetings of the Board and the committees on which they served during fiscal 2018, and all directors attended our 2018 Annual Meeting of Shareholders.
+The Board of Directors held five meetings during fiscal 2019.
+All directors attended at least 75% of the aggregate number of meetings of the Board and the committees on which they served during fiscal 2019.
+All but one incumbent director and all director nominees, as of that date, attended our 2019 Annual Meeting of Shareholders.